SchlossLab/Schloss_PacBio16S_PeerJ_2015/PacBioManuscript.md

 approaches.
 First, we hypothesized that errors in the barcode and primer would be correlated with the error rate for the entire sequence.
-We observed a strong relationship between the number of mismatches to the barcodes and primers and the error rate of the rest of the sequence fragment (Figure FigureErrorQualityScore_B).
-Although allowing no mismatches to the barcodes and primers yielded the lowest error rate, that stringent criterion removed a large fraction of the reads from the dataset and allowing at most one mismatch marginally increased the error rate while preserving more sequences in the dataset (Figure PipelineError).
+We observed a strong relationship between the number of mismatches to the barcodes and primers and the error rate of the rest of the sequence fragment (Figure 1B).
+Although allowing no mismatches to the barcodes and primers yielded the lowest error rate, that stringent criterion removed a large fraction of the reads from the dataset and allowing at most one mismatch marginally increased the error rate while preserving more sequences in the dataset (Figure 2).
 Second, we hypothesized that increased sequencing coverage should yield lower error rates.
-We found that once we had obtained 10-fold coverage of the fragments, the error rate did not change appreciably (Figure FigureErrorQualityScore_C).
-When we compared the error rates of reads with at least 10-fold coverage to those with less coverage, we reduced the error rate by 26.5 to 29.7% for each region except the V4 region for which the error rate was reduced by 53%.
+We found that once we had obtained 10-fold coverage of the fragments, the error rate did not change appreciably (Figure 1C).
+When we compared the error rates of reads with at least 10-fold coverage to those with less coverage, we reduced the error rate by
+26.5 to 29.7%
-Third, based on the earlier analysis associating errors with quality scores, we used two quality score-based approaches for identifying reads with errors (Figure QualityScoreFigure.
+for each region except the V4 region for which the error rate was reduced by 53%.
+Third, based on the earlier analysis associating errors with quality scores, we used two quality score-based approaches for identifying reads with errors (Figure 3).
 We calculated the minimum average quality score across all 50-nt window within each sequence and we also calculated the average quality score across each sequence.
 We then associated both methods of calculating the average quality score with the error rate of the reads and the fraction of sequences that would be retained if each threshold were selected.
-Using the sliding window approach we did not observe any clear break points indicating that one quality score would be better than another.
-In contrast, using the whole sequence quality score average we observed a decrease in the error rate and the fraction of sequences retained when the threshold was increased above 60 (Figure QualityScoreFigure).
+Using the sliding window approach we did not observe any clear break points indicating that one quality score would be better than another (Figure 3AB).
+In contrast, using the whole sequence quality score average we observed a decrease in the error rate and the fraction of sequences retained when the threshold was increased above 60 (Figure 3CD).
 When we used this threshold, we were able to reduce the error rate by 32.8 to 56.1%
-(Figure ErrorSequenceCoverage).
+(Figure 2A).
 We noted that the fraction of reads retained decreased as the length of the fragment increased with retention of 86.9% of the V4 reads and
 50.1% of the V1-V9 reads (Figure
-ErrorSequenceCoverage).
-Next, we asked whether which combinations of culling reads with mismatches to the expected barcodes and primers, less than 10-fold sequencing coverage, and an average quality score less than 60 made the most meaningful reductions in the error rate while preserving the most reads.
-Finally, we implemented the basic curation pipeline along with permutations of these three critera.
+2B).
+Next, we asked whether which combinations of culling reads with mismatches to the expected barcodes and primers, less than 10-fold sequencing coverage, and an average quality score less than 60 made the most meaningful reductions in the error rate while preserving the most reads when implemented with the basic curation pipeline (Figure 2B).
 We observed similar error rates when we required 1 or fewer mismatches to the barcodes and primers and an average quality score above 60 as when we also required a minimum 10-fold coverage.
 Culling sequences that had more than one mismatch to the barcodes and primers and those with an average quality score less than 60 reduced the error rate to between 0.22 and 0.97.
-This procedure resulted in the removal of 18 and 53% of the reads (Figure PipelineError).
+This procedure resulted in the removal of
+18 and 53%
+of the reads (Figure 2).
+The remainder of this paper uses this sequence curation approach.

 ### Pre-clustering sequences to further reduce sequencing noise